initialed85/fred/pkg/api_client/docs/LogAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetRuleRequiresJobRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetLogRequest struct via the builder pattern

 Name | Type | Description  | Notes